HelmyBlub/chatSim/tasks.md

 Tasks:
 - change: remove job.state and only use citizen.state
 - more images+animations
     - paint item in wood market building
     - citizen moving animation

     - make the map appear more realistic.
 Easier to follow what happens
     - make actions take time for animations to be displayed
     - visaulize interactions between citizens better
         - like a chat bubble when requesting to sell or buy
+- mushroom pickup behavior
+- think about: change market jobs only possible with market.
+Before can try to get food from other citizens

 - pathing, citizen can not move over "private property"
 - selection for other things like houses, tree, mushroom